GVR Report cover U.S. Multiomics Market Size, Share & Trends Report

 Market Concentration & Characteristics

-Based on products & services, the product segment held the largest revenue share in the market in 2023.
-The products are further segmented into instruments, consumables, and software.
-The growing developments and increasing product launches are expected to drive the segment growth.
-In addition, research shows the efficiency of genomics in predicting & identifying novel compounds, contributing to drug development and synthetic biology.
-For instance, in March 2023, Mission Bio collaborated with CMaT to enhance cell therapy development using the Tapestri Platform, addressing manufacturing challenges for the safe and rapid delivery of potentially life-saving therapies.
+The product segment accounted for the largest revenue share of the U.S. multiomics market in 2024.
+Growing developments and increasing product launches are expected to drive segment growth.
+Moreover, research shows the efficiency of genomics in predicting and identifying novel compounds, contributing to drug development and synthetic biology.
+For instance, in March 2023, Mission Bio joined the NSF's Cell Manufacturing Technologies initiative in the U.S., deploying its Tapestri single-cell multi‑omics platform to streamline analytical assays and cell‑therapy manufacturing.

-The service segment is anticipated to register the fastest CAGR of 17.63% over the forecast period.
-The services segment is experiencing substantial growth, meeting the demand for specialized expertise and comprehensive solutions.
-These services encompass experimental design, sample preparation, data generation, and in-depth bioinformatics analysis, essential for assisting researchers & organizations in navigating multiomics workflows for accurate results.
+The service segment is expected to grow at the fastest CAGR over the forecast period.
+This segment is experiencing substantial growth, meeting the demand for specialized expertise and comprehensive solutions.
+These services encompass experimental design, sample preparation, data generation, and in-depth bioinformatics analysis, essential for assisting researchers and organizations in navigating multi-omics workflows for accurate results.

 Type Insights

-Based on type, the market is segmented into single-cell multiomics and bulk multiomics.
-The bulk multiomics segment dominated the market in 2023.
-It is crucial for providing a comprehensive understanding of the pathogenesis of disorders and diverse phenotypes at the individual level.
-The dominance of this approach can be attributed to several advantages it offers.
+The bulk multiomics segment dominated the U.S. multiomics industry in 2024.
+This approach is crucial for providing a comprehensive understanding of the pathogenesis of disorders and diverse phenotypes at the individual level.
+Its dominance can be attributed to several advantages.
 These include a straightforward experimental process and cost-effective dissection of large-scale samples.
-In addition, the bulk multiomics method eliminates the requirement for living cells.

 Platform Insights